neironus/100DaysOfPython/README.md

 ### Day 88
     PAS

 ### Day 89
     Install python 3.7
     Bite 33 of PyBites - Transpose a data structure Bite 34 of PyBites - Building a Karma app - implement the User class Bite 35 of PyBites - Having fun with heapq
     Bite 36 of PyBites - Having fun with *args and **kwargs

+### Day 90
+    List generator for dice passphrases

 ## Useful links
 [http://nullege.com](http://nullege.com)